Indigenous Studies II (Revision 3)

-In this survey course, we introduce the concepts of internal colonialism, decolonization, and Aboriginal self-government.
-We also explore the impact of Canadian economic policies, with special emphasis on how resource exploitation and the extension of social services have affected northern Natives socially, culturally, politically, and economically.
+In this survey course, we introduce the concepts of internal colonialism, decolonization, and Indigenous self-government.
+We also explore the impact of Canadian economic policies, with special emphasis on how resource exploitation and the extension of social services have affected northern Indigenous peoples socially, culturally, politically, and economically.
 Finally, we discuss Aboriginal land claims, using case studies of claims that have been or are being settled, either through the courts or by negotiations.
-This survey includes an examination of the significance of a land-based economy to the establishment of effective and sustainable indigenous government.
+This survey includes an examination of the significance of a land-based economy to the establishment of effective and sustainable Indigenous government.

-- Discuss the concepts 'colonialism,' 'decolonization,' and 'Indian self-government.'
+- Discuss the concepts colonialism, decolonization, and Indigenous self-government.

-- Compare the process of decolonization underway among Aboriginal peoples in other countries with that being undertaken by Aboriginal peoples in Canada.
+- Compare the process of decolonization underway among Indigenous peoples in other countries with that being undertaken by Indigenous peoples in Canada.

-- Describe and assess the responses of northern Aboriginal communities, and Aboriginal political organizations and leaders, to the Euro-Canadian-oriented social, cultural, economic, and political development processes imposed on the Aboriginal residents of the North.
+- Describe and assess the responses of northern Indigenous communities and Indigenous political organizations and leaders to the Euro-Canadian-oriented social, cultural, economic, and political development processes imposed on the Indigenous residents of the North.